 Overview

-1 Understanding generative AI web apps
+1 Using generative AI in web apps

 Simplified architecture diagram of a web application ecosystem.
 Clients, including web browsers and mobile devices, interact with the core application service, which handles user requests and business logic.
 The service interacts with a database to store and manage application data.
 Additionally, the service communicates with external APIs to access additional functionality and interacts with external services utilized by the application.

-An example of how AI can be used to detect whether a picture of a cat is a cat or not.
+How AI can be used to detect whether a picture of a cat is a cat or not.
 It accepts an image as input and responds with yes or no (or 0 and 1).

 Summary